 *Please note you’ll need some basic knowledge of Photoshop to follow along, as the following technique requires you to be familiar with layers and opening files in your Photoshop Document.

-Double exposure shots have been trending for a bit now, in both the photography and graphic design space.
+Double exposure shots have been popular in both the photography and graphic design space.
 It’s a relatively simple technique that offers amazing results if you just spend a little time honing your skills to get it just right.

 In the past, when working with film, a double exposed effect could be created by exposing one image, then capturing and exposing an additional image without advancing the frame.
 Double exposures created a new way of framing, intersecting and composing an image, while adding a personal touch.
 Multiple software options such as Photoshop, a cheap adobe software like Adobe Creative Cloud, etc., could be used to add this effect to pictures.